kitematic/kitematic.github.io/app/docs/index.md

 ### Download & Install Kitematic

-Download the Kitematic Mac App and double-click to install it.
+Download the Kitematic Mac App, unzip and double-click to install it.

 ### Create Application